 It is so so simple.
 It really should be a crime at how easy this recipe is.
 Because it just feels like I’ve broken a law somehow, making this, and I’ve gotten away with it.
 I’m not so much a cake baker as I am a pie baker.
 My sister is the cake expert.
 I have never pretended to be anything else.
 I know where my weaknesses are.
 Cakes and roasts are among the highest.
 Because you never really know what is going on inside that cake pan, or in that cut of meat, while it is in the oven.
 You may pull it out when the timer goes off, and the temperature probe or skewer may tell you it’s done.
 But then after letting it cool or rest, you cut into it.
 The batter is still all gooey, runny.
 The roast is way under or over done.
 All that work wasted.
 I don’t do well with not being in total control.
 But I’m getting over it.
 Slowly.

 And this cake recipe has definitely made me feel uber confident!
 It turned out exactly as Julia Turshen said it would.
-I am beginning to think this book should be in everyone’s collection, STAT.
+I am beginning to think the Small Victories cook book should be in everyone’s collection, STAT.

 And what a joy it is to bake up.
 It all takes place in one bowl, and a spoon!
 No electric mixer.
 It’s a lovely melange of flour, sugar, cocoa powder, leavening agents, melted butter, coffee, buttermilk, eggs, and vanilla.
 I will say, I substituted kefir for the buttermilk.
 And I did add a few dashes of chocolate bitters.
 But other than that, the recipe is the same.
 I was so happy to see coffee in the recipe- coffee really brings out the chocolatey-ness in recipes.